milenkovicm/graalvm_arrow_stream/README.md

 # GraalVM Arrow Stream (GAS)

-This is a showcase project integrating [GraalVM] generated native shared library with a Rust based application using [Arrow C Interface], enabling efficient streaming of [Apache Arrow] record batches created by [GraalVM] native library.
+This is a showcase project integrating [GraalVM] generated native shared library with a rustlang based application using [Arrow C Interface], enabling efficient streaming of [Apache Arrow] record batches created by [GraalVM] native library.

 ## Overview